krrish94/nerf-pytorch/README.md

 All said, this is not an official code release, and is instead a reproduction from the original code (released by the authors [here](https://github.com/bmild/nerf)).

-I have currently ensured (to the best of my abilities, but feel free to open issues if you feel something's wrong :) ) that
+The code is thoroughly tested (to the best of my abilities) to match the original implementation (and be much faster)!
+In particular, I have ensured that
 * Every _individual_ module exactly (numerically) matches that of the TensorFlow implementation.
 [This Colab notebook](https://colab.research.google.com/drive/1ENrAtZIEhoeNkaXOXkBL7SbWU1VWHBQm) has all the tests, matching op for op (but is very scratchy to look at)!
-* Training works as expected for fairly small resolutions (100 x 100).
+* Training works as expected (for Lego and LLFF scenes).

-However, this implementation still **lacks** the following:
-* I have not run all the full experiments devised in the paper.
-* I've only tested on the `lego` sequence of the synthetic (Blender) datasets.

 The organization of code **WILL** change around a lot, because I'm actively experimenting with this.